She (TV series): Controversy

-In Season 2 Episode 1, the series portrays a character by the name of Ismail as the owner of a prostitution cartel dressed in the traditional attire specific to the Dawoodi Bohra community.
+In Season 2 Episode 1, the series portrays a character by the name of Ismail as the owner of a prostitution cartel dressed in the traditional attire specific to the Dawoodi Bohra community which sparked a controversy.

 Critical reception

 Swetha Ramakrishnan from Firstpost gave credit to the cinematography of the series and applauded the cast performances.
 However, she further mentioned how and why she was disappointed with Imtiaz Ali on the plot.
 Hindustan Times termed the series as sleazy and sloppy but hailed few instances from the series.

-Scroll.in appreciated the performance of Vijay Verma and highlighted that his character who was used to setup the events in the series was eventually sidelined at the end, which was disheartening.
+Scroll.in appreciated the performance of Vijay Verma and highlighted that his character who was used to set up the events in the series was eventually sidelined at the end, which was disheartening.